Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

        layout=torch.sparse_csr)
 ```

-This work is concerned with the block sparse row ([BSR][pytorch-docs-bsr]) layout, which is closely
+The block sparse row ([BSR][pytorch-docs-bsr]) layout is closely related to CSR, except that blocks
-related to the CSR layout except that blocks of values are stored.
-This affords many of the same
-advantages as the CSR layout, with the additional feature that vectorized operations can be used to
+of values are stored.
+This affords many of the same advantages as the CSR layout, with the
+additional feature that we can use vectorized instructions inside kernels operating on the values
-operate on these value blocks.
-Reusing the example above with the BSR layout the similarities are
+Reusing the example above with the BSR layout we can see the similarities are clear
-clear

 ```python
 >>> mat.to_sparse_bsr((2, 2))